Torah burning in Sweden stopped despite Quran desecration

-Swedish authorities have refused to grant permission to a man to burn the Torah outside the Israeli embassy in Stockholm, one week after right-wing extremist Rasmus Paludan burned the Quran outside the Turkish embassy in the Swedish capital.
+A man in Sweden backed down on a threat to burn the Torah outside the Israeli embassy in Stockholm, one week after right-wing extremist Rasmus Paludan set alight the Quran outside the Turkish embassy in the Swedish capital.

 Paludan on Friday burned the Muslim holy book again in the Danish capital Copenhagen, this time in front of a mosque after Friday prayers, according to the Turkish Anadolu agency.